O naší hudbě

 Ясна Зірниця Дрібні Звіздочки

-„Back then, there was neither sky nor earth / Only the bluest sea / And in the middle? / A green maple tree
+„Back then, there was no sky nor earth / Only the bluest sea / And in the middle? / A green maple tree

 „Three doves sitting on it / Cooing, the three were having a talk / About how to create the world: / ‚We shall dive deep down to the seabottom